harshn08/CDPMultinode_woCDFCDSW/README.md

-# CDPMultinodeDocker
+# CDP Multinode Docker ( without CDF and CDSW )

-CDP Multinode script using Docker on Mac/Windows 10, This will create brand new 4 instances on AWS( 1 4xlarge for master and 3 2xlarge worker nodes) CDP DC will be installed with full security (Kerberos,TLS and KMS)
+CDP Multinode script using Docker on Mac/Windows 10, This will create brand new 4 instances on AWS( 1 -4xlarge for master and 3- 2xlarge worker nodes) CDP DC will be installed with full security (Kerberos,TLS and KMS)

 Updated on March 11, 2020